Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .452 this season while batting .322 with 13 walks and 10 runs scored.

-- Among the qualifying hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks seventh, and he is 74th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks fifth, and he is 44th in the league in slugging.

-- In 81.3% of his 16 games this season, Goldschmidt has picked up at least one hit.
-He's also had six multi-hit games.
+- In 82.4% of his games this season (14 of 17), Goldschmidt has picked up at least one hit, and in seven of those games (41.2%) he recorded multiple hits.

-- In six games this season (37.5%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (41.2%), Goldschmidt has picked up an RBI, including two games with multiple runs batted in.

-- In eight games this season (50.0%), he has scored, including multiple runs twice.
+- He has scored in nine games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.